2019 PEBB open enrollment has begun. You have until November 30, 2018 to make changes to your coverage.

 Changes that result in a premium surcharge will begin the first day of the month following the status change (the date the family member(s) started using tobacco products).
 If that day is the first of the month, the change to the surcharge begins on that day.
 Changes that result in removing a premium surcharge will begin the first day of the month following receipt of the attestation.
 If that day is the first of the month, the change to the surcharge begins on that day.

-A monthly $25 tobacco use premium surcharge is required in addition to your medical plan premium if you or a family member (age 13 and older) enrolled on your PEBB medical uses a tobacco product.
+A monthly $25 tobacco use premium surcharge is required in addition to your medical plan premium if you or a dependent (age 13 and older) enrolled on your PEBB medical uses a tobacco product.

 You do not have to pay this surcharge if you attest (respond) that:

-- You and all enrolled family members ages 13 and older do not use tobacco products.
+- You and all enrolled dependents ages 13 and older do not use tobacco products.

 - All tobacco users ages 18 and older are enrolled in your PEBB medical plan’s tobacco cessation program.
 Tobacco users ages 13-17 are considered enrolled in a tobacco cessation program if they access information and resources in Smokefree Teen.

-Enrolled family members ages 12 and younger are automatically defaulted as non-tobacco-users.
+Enrolled dependents ages 12 and younger are automatically defaulted as non-tobacco-users.

-Note: As long as any family member covered under your PEBB medical plan uses a tobacco product, you will pay the tobacco use surcharge.
+Note: As long as any dependent covered under your PEBB medical plan uses a tobacco product, you will be charged the tobacco use premium surcharge.